-STATE OF OHIO.
-COUNTY OF BELMONT

-PROBA ATE AND JUVENILE COURT
+STATE OF OHIO, COUNTY OF BELMONT PROBATE AND JUVENILE COURT

-:

-Diointiff : :

-Plaintiff, •

-: Case No.

-:

-:

-: JUDGE Albert E. Davies

-· :

-Vs. :

-:

-: :

-:

-:

-:

-Defendant :

-I REPORT OF PARTIES

-Pursuant to Local Rule 32.1, the following were present: a meeting was held on, 20 ata.m./ p.m. and

-, Attorney For Plaintiff

-, Attorney For Plaintiff

-, Attorney For Plaintiff
+PROBATE AND JUVENILE COURT Plaintiff, Case No. JUDGE Albert E. Davies Vs. Defendant REPORT OF PARTIES Pursuant to Local Rule 32.1, a meeting was held on , 20 at a.m./ p.m. and the following were present: , Attorney For Plaintiff , Attorney For Plaintiff , Attorney For Plaintiff , Attorney for Defendant , Attorney for Defendant

-, Autorney For Frankin

-, Attorney for Defendant

-, Attorney for Defendant